Xetibo/ReSet-Doc/sections/introduction.typ

 #lsp_placate()

 #section("Introduction")
-/* This paper focuses on the improvement of the ReSet settings application.
+/* This thesis focuses on the improvement of the ReSet settings application.
 The improvements cover a large variety of topics, including a plugin system/* @plugin_system */, attending accessibility concerns in/* @accessibility */, creating a testing framework for DBus functionality in/* @test_framework */, animations for the ReSet user interface and creating a command line application to interface with ReSet. */
 ReSet is a settings application for Linux made with GTK and the Rust programming language.
 The application aims to provide functionality for all user interfaces (Desktop Environments) on Linux, reducing the need for first party applications